RPC Conference –February 27th to March 1st, 2018 at the Washington Group Plaza, Boise, ID

 The 28th Idaho Rare Plant Conference is scheduled for February 27th-March 1st, 2018 at the Washington Group Plaza, 720 Park Blvd. in Boise.

 The Conference will take place from the afternoon on Tuesday, February 27th through the morning of Thursday, March 1st, 2018.

 Penstemon salmonensis and other newly discovered and described species will be our highlighted species this year, but we will discuss many other rare and interesting plants during the conference.

-A no host dinner will be held at the Reef from 5:30pm-8:15pm in the Hemingway Room.
+A no host dinner will be held at the Reef on Tuesday, Feb.27th from 5:30pm-8:15pm in the Hemingway Room.
 Join us.

-An Ethiopian & Eritrean dinner banquet will be held at the MK Nature Center on Wednesday evening with Eric Yensen as the guest speaker.
+An Ethiopian & Eritrean dinner banquet will be held at the MK Nature Center on Wednesday evening with Eric Yensen as the guest speaker following dinner.

 A request for presentations and posters for the Conference is open until January 19th, 2018, please respond to the call for papers (link below).
 We will have a “To the Point” session (10 minute presentations) to provide a great opportunity to quickly update colleagues on any topic of interest related to Idaho native plants and time for some 20 minute presentations.
 We are especially interested in new plants for Idaho and inspiring presentations.

 Call for Presentations RPC 2018.
 Click to download the presenter form.

 The Idaho Rare Plant Conference (RPC) is generally held every other year, and is organized by INPS along with various agencies (such as Bureau of Land Management, Idaho Department of Fish and Game, US Fish and Wildlife Service, Forest Service, etc.), academics, consultants, and others interested in Idaho’s rare plants.